 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This sauteed eggplant recipe transforms a classic summer veggie into a quick-cooking side dish that goes with so many mains!
-I have always roasted eggplant when I want to cook this veggie, but recently experimented with how to saute eggplant.
+I have always roasted eggplant or grilled eggplant when I want to cook this veggie, but recently experimented with how to saute eggplant.
 And you’re going to love it!
 Pan fried eggplant caramelizes even more than the oven version!

 Just like the roasting method, these simple sauteed eggplant slices take a few common kitchen ingredients.
 The main difference is that pan frying takes even less time — and you don’t have to wait for your oven to heat up!
 (You can also try air fryer eggplant as another quick — and more hands-off — method.)